3. SMBC Leasing and Finance, Inc.

 - Securing services or other type of benefits from children and vulnerable persons.

 Questions, comments and requests regarding this Statement are welcomed and should be addressed. email@example.com

 This Statement was approved by the Board of Directors of SMBCLF on September 14, 2021 and has been signed on behalf of the Board by Mr. Stephen Perry, President of SMBC Leasing and Finance, Inc.

-).
-The Act requires SMBC-LF to provide disclosure concerning its efforts to assess and address the risks that modern slavery practices may be occurring in its operations and supply chain and the operations and supply chains of any entities that it owns or controls.
+Both Acts require SMBC-LF to provide disclosure concerning its efforts to assess and address the risks that modern slavery practices may be occurring in its operations and supply chain of any entities that it owns or controls.